b0 test

 b0 test -p special-tests -x known_to_fail

-Since tests are just executable units so you can also run them individually with usual b0
+Finally since tests are just executable units you can also run them individually with the usual b0

 and B0_meta.run